judka-uriel/uriel-book/uriel_en.md

 with admiration.
 But since the Orthodoxes did not let me into Israel, these remain only speculative suppositions.

-Yet I have the right to raise the problem of idleness among the ultra-Orthodox, for it is a tragedy of our family.
+Yet I have the right to raise the problem of idleness among the ultra-Orthodoxes, for it is a tragedy of our family.
 I have a relative with almost the same name and age.
 In childhood we were friends.
 Pleasant memories remain of when he would come to visit during summer holidays, and we would go to the sea together.
 He and I were alike not only in name and age — he also became a programmer.